lersonjean/cyber-notes/content/CCNA/CCNA – Chapter 17.md

 # FAQ
 > [!question]- **What factors are important when selecting devices for a small network?**
-> Cost, port/interface capabilities, scalability, OS features, functionality, reliability, and potential for [[Redundancy]].
+> Cost, port/interface capabilities, scalability, OS features, functionality, reliability, and potential for <strong>Redundancy</strong>.

 > [!question]- **How is IP addressing managed in small networks?**
 > Plan the addressing scheme for all end devices, servers, peripherals, and intermediary devices so every node receives a unique IP.